pirafrank/workspace/README.md

 ## Docker Images

-A command-line workspace in a container, based on this repo.
+A command-line workspace-in-a-container, based on this repo.

 The aim is to create a disposable development environment taking advantage of Docker.
 Images are publicly available on [Docker Hub](https://hub.docker.com/r/pirafrank/workspace) in various flavors.
 They are:

 - `pirafrank/workspace`: base image the others are based on.
 It contains dotfiles, various CLI utils and shell setup
+- `pirafrank/workspace:bundle`: bundle of the ones below.
+Use `workspace_version` inside the container to know about the versions bundled.

+Also available as standalone flavors:

 - `pirafrank/workspace:java`: Java workspace based on OpenJDK or AdoptOpenJDK (check the Docker image tag)
 - `pirafrank/workspace:node`: `nvm` and node env
 - `pirafrank/workspace:python3`: `pyenv` and Python 3